mturk/svcbatch/README.md

   event object with the name `Local\se-%SVCBATCH_SERVICE_UUID%`.
   Applications started from the service batch file can open that event and use it as wait signal which will be signaled on service stop.
+This option makes sense only for services that are running custom applications which have that option implemented.

-  Check [sservice](test/sservice) example for how to write a client application that can use this IPC mechanism.
+  Check [sservice](test/sservice) for example how to write a client application that can use this IPC mechanism.

 * **-q**